 (FOUC) Recommendation Number and Text Age of Recommendation on 3/31/20 (FOUO) Rec.
-A: The DoD OIG recommended that the Army Contracting Command-Redstone Non-Standard Rotary Wing Aircraft Directorate Director require the contracting officer to modify the contract to remove the additional fee and recoup from the contractor the unallowable fixed-fee increase (which includes the with Federal Acquisition Regulation subpart 16.306, "Cost-plus-fixed-fee contracts."
+A: The DoD OIG recommended that the Army Contracting Command-Redstone Non-Standard Rotary Wing Aircraft Directorate Director require the contracting officer to modify the contract to remove the additional fee and recoup from the contractor the Standard unallowable fixed-fee increase (which includes the Standard the Army Contracting Command-Redstone agreed to recoup) in accordance with Federal Acquisition Regulation subpart 16.306, "Cost-plus-fixed-fee contracts."
 5 years 8 months 3 days (FOUO)